Order the Kindle Edition in the UK

 STAR GAZING is set in Edinburgh and on the Isle of Skye, where I lived for six years.
 Trying to write about somewhere as beautiful as Skye is daunting.
 What can you say that hasn't already been said?
 How do you avoid descending into breathless travelogue cliché?
 But I'd enjoyed writing about the Hebridean landscape of North Uist in my first novel, EMOTIONAL GEOLOGY, and I relished the challenge of writing about Skye.

 I decided I would write about the landscape, but from an unusual point of view, or rather no point of view.
 I would make my heroine blind - and not just blind, but congenitally blind.
 She would have no visual frame of reference at all.

 In STAR GAZING the hero, Keir, takes blind Marianne to Skye to "show" her the island, in particular the stars in the winter night sky.
 In the novel he succeeds in showing her the beauty of the island.
-I'm looking forward to hearing from my readers whether I have been as successful.
+I hope I managed to do the same for my readers.

 Love, Music and Blindness